getify/You-Dont-Know-JS/up & going/ch2.md

 Also, note `a = undefined`.
 We're explicitly setting `a` to this `undefined` value, but that is behaviorally no different from a variable that has no value set yet, like with the `var a;` line at the top of the snippet.
 A variable can get to this "undefined" value state in several different ways, including functions which return no values and usage of the `void` operator.

+### Objects

-The `object` type refers to a compound value where you can set properties (named locations to store values) that each hold their own values of any type.
+The `object` type refers to a compound value where you can set properties (named locations) that each hold their own values of any type.
 This is perhaps one of the most useful value types in all of JavaScript.

 ```js
 var obj = {